-Parakaleo is a nonprofit organization whose mission is to come alongside women in church planting and create a relational space for these women to experience a robust gospel that frees them to embrace and live their truest identity.
-It trains us with tools to coach our own hearts in the gospel, and the fruit of that will be expressed in our marriage relationships, family and the church.
-Being the first Japanese woman exposed to Parakaleo, I have been journeying with them through virtual cohorts, leadership training and apprenticeship to be better equipped to bring these gospel tools to women in Japan.
+Parakaleo’s mission is to come alongside women in church planting and create a relational space for them.
+There, we can experience a robust gospel that frees us to embrace our truest identity.
+It trains us with tools to coach our own hearts in the gospel and, in turn, bear the fruit of that in our marriage, family, friendships, and the church.